brooksmtownsend/labs/content/administration/kubectl101.md

   	```

 ## Conclusion

-You have successfully setup `kubectl` with your Critical Stack cluster and can run some basic commands to view and update existing resources.
+You have successfully setup **kubectl** with your Critical Stack cluster and can run some basic commands to view and update existing resources.

-## Notes
-Provide instructions how to use kubeconfig via bastion host and provide `generate-kubeconfig.sh` script to pull kubeconfig from S3 bucket.